Should you EAT Lancet?

 Where this analysis becomes really useful is when we prioritise foods that contain more of the harder-to-find nutrients.

-As shown in the chart below we get a fantastic nutrient profile when we focus on the foods that contain more of the harder-to-find nutrients and a massive nutrient score of 94%!
+As shown in the chart below, we get a fantastic nutrient profile when we focus on the foods that contain more of the harder-to-find nutrients!

 EAT Lancet nutrient analysis